Run restore#

 How to do it?#

-In the Bacularis web interface please go to the Restore
+In the Bacularis web interface, go to the Restore page from the main menu.

 Step 1 - Client#

-The wizard starts from selecting the Bacula Client that data we want to restore.
-Please find on the Client list the Bacula Client that data you would like to recover.
+The wizard begins by selecting the Bacula Client whose data you want to restore.
+From the list of available clients, choose the one that contains the backup you wish to recover.

 Step 2 - Backup#